samooth/spacecore-rehoster/README.md

 Warning: still in alfa

+See [hypercore-rehost-server](https://gitlab.com/HDegroote/hypercore-rehost-server) for a server wrapping the rehoster, and [hypercore-rehost-cli](https://gitlab.com/HDegroote/hypercore-rehost-cli) for a CLI to interact with that server.

+## Description

 The rehoster automatically keeps the cores it hosts up to date.

 The rehoster is recursive: if you rehost the key of another rehoster, you will automatically